Northern-Data-AG/AI-Accelerator-Examples/serving/nim/README.md

 [LICENSED](https://www.nvidia.com/en-us/launchpad/ai/generative-ai-inference-with-nim/) product and require authorization for commercial use.
 Check all the available NIM artifacts from the [NVIDIA container registry](https://catalog.ngc.nvidia.com/?filters=&orderBy=scoreDESC&query=label%3A%22NVIDIA+NIM%22&page=&pageSize=).

-## How to get a NGCAPI key from TaigaCloud
-TODO: How to obtain a NVAIE KEY From TAIGACLOUD

 ## Launch an NVIDIA NIM
 1. Deploy Llamma3.1-70B on a [single node](./single-node/README.md)